 The reverse situation – where the company works with employee experiences but does not have ongoing facts and insights that they can use to guide them in the best direction, hence working in the blind – is also not optimal.
 This will lead to a great deal of unrealized potential.
 However, we see that most companies are placed at the bottom of the graph and move to the right.
 This means that more and more insights are gathered which, unfortunately, are not supported by structures and process that can ensure action.
 And in this way, the survey will not have the desired effect in the company.

-Gut feelings are good – data is better when listening to your employees
+gut feelings are good - but data is better when listening to your employees

 More frequent and broader survey of the employees help generate or improve your existing data-driven management and give you new knowledge on the needs and views of the employees which can help define the focus that managers should have going forward.
 There are many managers that manage based on their gut feelings and on what they experience or have experienced in a given situation.